NFL Rumors: Jared Cook Could Still Be A Target For The Patriots After Rob Gronkowski Announces Retirement

 Possibly sensing that Gronkowski was ready to retire, the Patriots had “aggressively courted” Cook this offseason, Mike Reiss of ESPN reported, but lost out when he picked the Saints.

-But there is still a chance that the Patriots could make a play for Cook as he has yet to officially sign with the Saints, Pro Football Talk noted.
+But there is still a chance that the Patriots could make a play for Cook, as he has yet to officially sign with the Saints, Pro Football Talk noted.

 “And it still may not be too late to get Cook.
 Despite multiple reports that a deal is close and comments from Cook talking about catching passes from Saints quarterback Drew Brees, Cook still hasn’t officially signed with the Saints.
 Until he does, Cook remains potentially in play,” the report noted.